lubbu07/Walmart_Sales_Analysis/README.md

 ---

-## 📈 Key Insights
+##  Key Insights

-- 🏬 Branch C generated the highest revenue, while Branch A had the best profit margins.
+-  Branch C generated the highest revenue, while Branch A had the best profit margins.
-- 👕 The Fashion category had the highest number of items sold across all cities.
+-  The Fashion category had the highest number of items sold across all cities.
-- 💳 E-wallet was the fastest-growing payment method, especially on weekends.
+-  E-wallet was the fastest-growing payment method, especially on weekends.
-- 🕒 Evening hours and Fridays recorded peak sales.
+-  Evening hours and Fridays recorded peak sales.
-- 🌆 Customer ratings were consistently higher in urban branches.
+-  Customer ratings were consistently higher in urban branches.

 ---

-## 🔮 Future Work

-- Build an interactive dashboard using Power BI or Tableau.
-- Expand analysis with external datasets such as regional income, footfall, or customer demographics.
-- Automate daily ETL pipelines for real-time insights and alerts.

----

-## ✅ Requirements
+##  Requirements

 - Python 3.8 or above
 - SQL Database (MySQL/PostgreSQL)